 - losing the ability to walk

-Communication, language skills and brain function don't tend to get any worse during stage four.
+Communication, language skills and brain function do not tend to get any worse during stage 4.
 The repetitive hand movements may decrease and eye gaze usually improves.

-Seizures also usually become less of a problem during adolescence and early adult life, although they will often be a lifelong problem to manage.
+Seizures also usually become less of a problem during teenage and early adult life, although they will often be a lifelong problem to manage.

 What causes Rett syndrome?